yash-tatvic/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 }
 ```

-## Updating Bucket Policy for S3 Exports to Use KMS Encryption
+## Update bucket policy for S3 exports to use KMS encryption

-### Overview

-The following outlines a procedure to be taken to utilize KMS encryption in AWS S3 buckets for existing export connections.
-We have made these changes to help customers improve security standards.
+The following outlines the procedure to enable KMS encryption in AWS S3 buckets for existing export connections.
+This encryption improves security posture.

-### Migration Steps
+### Migration steps

 Before starting the migration, users must have access to the following:

 - Credentials to access their existing Amplitude exports
 - Appropriate permissions to update S3 bucket configuration and create KMS keys.

-How to update existing export to utilize KMS encryption:
+How to update existing export to use KMS encryption:

 1. Create a KMS key in your AWS account by following the [AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).
 2. Log in to your Amplitude account and navigate to the existing S3 export that you want to migrate.
-3. In the manage settings model change the toggle to **disable** in order to turn off the export momentary.
-Wait for all in-progress export jobs to complete to avoid unexpected results when a new S3 export connection is created.
+3. In the manage settings model change the toggle to **disable** to turn off the export.
+Wait for all in-progress export jobs to complete to avoid unexpected results when you create a new S3 export connection.
 4. Create a new S3 export by following the [Amplitude S3 Export Setup Guide](#set-up-the-integration).
-5. In the export connection setup flow, generate the updated bucket policy and the KMS policy. *The updated policy will now contain a new AWS IAM Role principal to trust.*
+5. In the export connection setup flow, generate the updated bucket policy and the KMS policy. *The updated policy contains a new AWS IAM Role principal to trust.*
 6. Backup the current bucket policy in your S3 bucket in AWS for rollback procedure if needed.
-7. Update the S3 bucket policy and KMS key policy that was generated in Step 5 in your AWS account.
+7. Update the S3 bucket policy and KMS key policy you generated in Step 5 in your AWS account.
-8. Ensure that the S3 bucket is updated to use KMS encryption as mentioned in the [AWS S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
+8. Update the S3 bucket to use KMS encryption as mentioned in the [AWS S3 Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
 9. Click `Next` to verify Bucket Access and create a new connection in the export setup flow.
 10. Wait for the new export to complete.
 Once it's finished, you can verify that your data is being exported to the provided S3 bucket with the new policy.
-11. Once you have verified your data is being exported successfully, you may delete the old S3 export connection, which was disabled in Step 2.
+11. Once you verify your data exports successfully, delete the old S3 export connection, which you disabled in Step 2.

-### Rollback Procedure
+### Rollback procedure

 !!!note